-- Food and beverages may be brought to the hospital for patient consumption only if it has been arranged with your nurse and is allowed in the diet prescribed by your doctor.
+- Food and beverages may be brought to the hospital for patient consumption only if it has been arranged with the patient's nurse and is allowed in the diet prescribed by his or her doctor.
 Please check first.
 The smell of some foods can be unpleasant to some patients.

 - All visitors must check in at the nurse's station before visiting a patient.